 Mentor: Donald Wright, Ph.D., associate professor of French and Arabic

-Committee Members: Jennifer Ross, Ph.D., professor of art and archaeology; and Janis Judson, Ph.D., associate professor of political science
+Committee Members: Jennifer Ross, Ph.D., professor of art and archaeology; and Janis Judson, Ph.D., professor of political science

 Watch Emily's Video Summary